 We are not medical professionals always seek medical advice when looking for treatments for carpal tunnel.
 Each person is different and treatments may vary.
 To hold a valid claim for a carpel tunnel injury at work you must be able to provide evidence that your employer was at least partially at fault for your condition.
 That they breached their duty of care they have for you and this led to the diagnosis of carpal tunnel.
 Alternatively is lead to the worsening of your condition.

 It is your employer’s responsibility to provide you with a safe place to work.
 There are multiple layers of rules and regulations in place to ensure this.
 And these include:

 - Health and Safety at Work etc Act 1974

 - Management of Health and Safety at Work Regulations 1999

 - Health and Safety (Display Screen Equipment) Regulations 1992

 Employers are responsible for providing a workplace that is as safe as can practically be.
 They can do this by providing Personal Protective Equipment, providing training and carrying out risk assessments to name but a few.
 In cases of carpel tunnel if your job position puts you at risk of developing the condition it is vital that employers take steps to reduce the risks.
 This can include providing appropriate rest breaks, ensure that your tasks rotate so you are not constantly repeating the same action and designing work station to accommodate the employee.

 In cases where your employer has not taken steps to reduce the risk of carpal tunnel, especially when you are showing early signs of the condition call our advisors.
 They will assess your case for free and inform you whether you are eligible to claim compensation for your condition.

-- Photographs of the cause of your condition.
-For example, pictures of a poorly set up desk, chair or computer.
+- Photographs of a poorly set up workstation.